Kent Desormeaux: Background

-From a Cajun family, Desormeaux grew up in a rural farming area located a few miles outside Maurice, Louisiana.
+From a Cajun family, Desormeaux grew up in a rural farming area located a few miles outside Maurice, Louisiana and attended North Vermilion High School.
 His brother, J. Keith Desormeaux, older by three years, is a race horse trainer.
 Desormeaux was a member of the local 4-H club, and was first exposed to race-riding at age 12.
 "The bush tracks were all around us, and our dad decided he might want to delve into horse racing and bought a bush track Acadiana Downs," explained his brother.
 "We lived in an agricultural area but we weren't farmers.
 Even before we got into racing, we all had horses to ride growing up."

 1986-1997: Early success

 Desormeaux was sixteen years old when he began working as an apprentice jockey at the Evangeline Downs racetrack in Lafayette, Louisiana.
 On July 13, 1986, he rode Miss Tavern to his first career victory.
 He won his first career stakes race on December 13 of that year, riding Godbey in the Maryland City Handicap at Laurel Park Racecourse.
 For 1986, he had 55 wins from 525 starts.

 His success led him to move north to compete on the Maryland racing circuit, where his winning record earned him the Eclipse Award for Outstanding Apprentice Jockey in 1987.
-While racing in Maryland from 1987-89, Desormeaux won more races than any other jockey in North America.
+While racing in Maryland from 1987–89, Desormeaux won more races than any other jockey in North America.
 He is one of only four jockeys to have won three national titles in a row.
 In 1987, he had 450 wins from 2,207 starts with earnings of $5.1 million.
 In 1988, he improved to 474 wins from 1,897 starts and earnings of $6.3 million.
 He got his first mount in the Kentucky Derby in 1988, finishing 16th.

 In 1989 Desormeaux won his third jockey title, and set an American record for most wins in a year with 598; the previous record had been 546.
 The record still stands.
 That year, Desormeaux competed in 2,312 races, earning $9.1 million.
 He also won the Eclipse Award for Outstanding Jockey.
 He became the third jockey to win the Eclipse Award in both the apprentice and overall categories, Chris McCarron and Steve Cauthen being the others.